M-Zoghi/SteamCurrencytoToman/README.md

 - Converts ARS$ currency on Steam store to Toman currency
 - You can hover over the converted price to see original ARS$ pricing
 - Adds a button to game's page to buy TF2 keys
+- Adds a widget to game's page to show key prices

 ![ARStoToman](https://github.com/M-Zoghi/SteamCurrencytoToman/blob/main/Images/ARStoToman.png?raw=true)